FeresMrad/todo-app/README.md

-A simple todo list application built with Flask for QA testing practice.
+A simple todo list application built with Flask.